 Key Documents for ITR Filing:

-Late Filing Fee for Form 11 (Annual Return): A penalty of ₹100 per day of delay, subject to a maximum of ₹1,00,000.
+Late Filing Fee for Form 11 (Annual Return): A fine equal to ₹100 for each day of delay is charged with a maximum limit of ₹1,00,000.

-Late Filing Fee for Form 8 (Statement of Accounts & Solvency): A penalty of ₹100 per day of delay, subject to a maximum of ₹1,00,000.
+Late Filing Fee for Form 8 (Statement of Accounts & Solvency): A fine equal to ₹100 for each day of delay is charged with a maximum limit of ₹1,00,000.

 Fill and Submit Forms: Once LLP has logged in, he/she will be asked to complete and file Form 8 and Form 11, with the required attachments.
 These may include: